Site Title

 whathifi[4]

-Reviewers from whathifi have found the following***:
+Reviewers from whathifi have found:

 Sennheiser HD 560S are open-back headphones with velour earpads.
 Headband is plastic and the sliding mechanism clicks when adjusting them to fit, but it isn't noisy during use.
 120ohm drive unit with specialised polymer-blend diaphragm aims to reproduce deep bass notes and treble with both clarity and control.